 For information on checksums, see Possible Media Errors During Backup and Restore (SQL Server).

 For routine log backups, keep the default selection, Truncate the transaction log by removing inactive entries.

 To back up the tail of the log (the active log), check Back up the tail of the log, and leave database in the restoring state.

 A tail-log backup is taken after a failure to back up the tail of the log in order to prevent work loss.
 Back up the active log (a tail-log backup) both after a failure, before beginning to restore the database, or when failing over to a secondary database.
 Selecting this option is equivalent to specifying the NORECOVERY option in the BACKUP LOG statement of Transact-SQL.

-If you are backing up to a tape drive (as specified in the Destination section of the General page), the Unload the tape after backup option is active.
-Clicking this option activates the Rewind the tape before unloading option.
+If you're backing up to a tape drive (as specified in the Destination section of the General page), the Unload the tape after backup option is active.
+Selecting this option activates the Rewind the tape before unloading option.

-SQL Server 2008 Enterprise and later supports backup compression.
-By default, whether a backup is compressed depends on the value of the backup-compression default server configuration option.
-However, regardless of the current server-level default, you can compress a backup by checking Compress backup, and you can prevent compression by checking Do not compress backup.
+By default, whether a backup is compression depends on the value of the backup-compression default server configuration option.
+However, regardless of the current server-level default, you can compress a backup by checking Compress backup, and you can prevent compression by checking Don't compress backup.

-Execute the BACKUP LOG statement to back up the transaction log, specifying the following:
+Execute the BACKUP LOG statement to back up the transaction log, providing the following information:

 This example uses the